nebular/electron-mksnapshot-example/readme.md

 ```

-### Also: Test Snapshot Will work
+### Also: Test that Snapshot Will work

-This will print verbose errors in the JS file
+This will print verbose errors in the JS file, after executing your code in a blank VM.
+It is useful to debug a snapshot that fails to boot.

 ```